pragdave/cs3342_09/README.md

 ## A1.2

-O(n).
-Because it should check if the configuration is an odd-length palindrome; one way to do it is using one pointer goes from left to right and one from right to left, they should meet at the center so we need n / 2 comparisions, which is O(n).
+O(n) because it should know where it is in the list using 2 pointers (start and end).
+This will tell you if it meets the requirements of the configuration as it iterates thorugh the list in O(n/2) -> O(n).

 # Q2